tvmai/tvmai.github.io/_posts/2018-08-10-DLPack-Bridge.md

 date: 2018-08-10
 ---

-Deep learning frameworks such as Tensorflow, PyTorch, and MxNet provide a powerful toolbox for quickly prototyping and deploying deep learning models.
+Deep learning frameworks such as Tensorflow, PyTorch, and ApacheMxNet provide a powerful toolbox for quickly prototyping and deploying deep learning models.
 Unfortunately, their ease-of-use has often come at the cost of fragmentation: it is only easy to use each framework in isolation.
 Vertical integration has made